AlexFullmoon/thinkpad-x1-yoga-5-hack/docs/ACPI.md

 ## SSDT-PLUG

 Adds PluginType for CPU power management.
-Pretty much a default one, you can grab grab sample from Dortania and edit as described there.
+Pretty much a default one, you can grab sample from Dortania and edit as described there.

 CPU ACPI location is `_SB_.PR00`.